-The library as an Academic Space: Chadwick Library scaffolds curriculum-based research and inquiry with education in information literacy to engage students and promote perpetual learning.
+The library serves as an academic space.
+Chadwick Library scaffolds curriculum-based research and inquiry with education in information literacy to engage students and promote perpetual learning.

-The library as a Third Space: Chadwick Library provides a physical location for students to learn and grow as individuals, as well as access technology and information.
+The library serves as a third space.
+Chadwick Library provides a physical location for students to learn and grow as individuals, as well as access technology and information.

 Students can access electronic resources via the library home page from off -campus.
 From the library home page https://www.iw.edu/library log in as a remote user with your IW username and password.